TeunMos/S3-DB04-Portfolio/Proof/Software-quality.md

 - The code must have a succesful build.
 - The Sonarcloud quality check must pass.

+We did that because this made sure that the code has less bugs and stays at a high quality level.

 #### sonarcloud
 we have decided to not write down specific quality gate conditions for our individual project, but we try to keep the code tidy by always looking at all the code smells and security vulnerabilities when we make a pull request.
 If sonarcloud detects any, we will fix them first before merging.
+We did that because we have a smaller team, but we still look at what sonarcloud says and ask each other if it is necessary do something if sonarcloud finds something.

 ### Unit-tests
+Unit/integration tests are really important to make sure the code works as intended.
+We test our code based on the user-stories, to make sure a user-story is complete

 #### User-preferences-API
 For our individual project we started working on unit tests for our [*User-Preferences-API*](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/User-Preferences-API).
 We created this api in python (which we have never used before), so we first needed to find out how to write unit-tests for python.
 Eventually we found a package named *[PyTest](https://pytest.org/)* which works well for our project.
 For mocking we couldn't find a lot of packages that work for our project, but to mock our database we use [*mongomock*](https://github.com/mongomock/mongomock).
 We didn't go the traditional route with mocking our API, we imported our script and changed the variables that are used to our mocked ones.